shapeshed/twit-ee.ee_addon/README.markdown

 	{exp:twitee:public_timeline}
 	{/exp:twitee:public_timeline}

+#### Home Timeline ####

+Returns the 20 most recent statuses, including retweets, posted by the authenticating user and that user's friends.
+This is the equivalent of /timeline/home on the Web.

+	{exp:twitee:home_timeline}
+	{/exp:twitee:home_timeline}

 #### Friends Timeline ####

 Returns the 20 most recent statuses posted by the authenticating user and that user's friends.
 This is the equivalent of /home on the Web.